EmbarkStudios/emote/README.md

 ## Installation

+:warning: Due to bugs in Poetry you currently need to use one of the pre-release versions of the 1.2 series. :warning:

 For installation and environment handling we use `poetry`.
 Install it from [here](https://python-poetry.org/).
 After `poetry` is set up, set up and activate the emote environment by running

 ```bash
 poetry install
 ```

-:warning: Due to bugs in Poetry you need to use one of the pre-release versions of the 1.2 minor version, until 1.2 is released.

 ## Contribution